ten-eleven/xenon/docs/api/component/get-text.md

 # getText()
 Gets the text content from component.
+Also supports input and textarea elements.

 ```typescript
 import {Component, field, defaults} from "xenon";